ACEnglish/truvari/README.md

       Add CompCall to list of Neighbors
   Sort list of Neighbors by TruScore ((2*sim + 1*size + 1*ovl) / 3.0)
-  Take CompCall with highest TruScore and BaseCall as TPs Only use a CompCall once
+  Take CompCall with highest TruScore and BaseCall as TPs Only use a CompCall once if --multimatch
   If no neighbors: BaseCall is FN
 For each CompCall:
   If not used: mark as FP